 This recipe is in low calories and cholesterol and an excellent source of dietary fiber.
 Added benefits of this creamy soup are being high in vitamins B6, C, E, K and riboflavin, calcium, phosphorus, potassium, copper, manganese, selenium, thiamin and folate.
 With all these health benefits and only 95 calories for 1 cup, why not have 2 cups?

-- 3 cups chicken or vegetable broth, fat free, low sodium (optional, vegetable broth)
+- 3 cups chicken or vegetable broth, fat-free, low-sodium

 - 1/2 cup skim milk

 - 1/2 teaspoon black pepper

 - If using a double boiler with a steamer insert, add 2” to 3” of water to the bottom pot, add asparagus to the insert, cover.
 Heat water to boiling, reduce heat to low and steam until tender, about 20 minutes.
 Cool 15 minutes before pureeing.

 - While asparagus is steaming, add oil to a small skillet, heat to medium-low, add onions, sauté until tender, approximately 5 minutes.
 Add garlic and sauté one additional minute.
 Remove from heat, add onion, garlic, and cooled asparagus to a food processor or use an immersion blender, pulse until pureed.